Advertisement

 The PRECISION trial demonstrated that celecoxib (Celebrex®) at recommended doses was not associated with an increased rate of CV events, compared with maximum titrated doses of over-the-counter naproxen (Aleve®) and ibuprofen (Advil®, Motrin®).

 A subsequent analysis found that gastrointestinal, kidney and other side effects were 20% more common with naproxen and 38% more common with ibuprofen than celecoxib.
-NSAID toxicities were not significantly different by age, gender, type of arthritis, tobacco use or history of ulcers, but were higher among patients with diabetes and those who were not taking aspirin.
+NSAID toxicities were not significantly different by age, sex, type of arthritis, tobacco use or history of ulcers, but were higher among patients with diabetes and those who were not taking aspirin.

 OA patients appeared to respond equally to all three types of pain relievers, while RA patients responded slightly better to ibuprofen.
 Although no comparison was made to placebo, the overall message was that all three drugs can help improve quality of life in arthritis patients with reasonable safety.